steechyyy/pivotsnap-geode/README.md

 this is my first ever mod so i hope u liked, dont forget to subscribe and hit that bell

+## How to use
+On desktop, the default keybind to change the snap mode is X, you can change that in the custom keybinds settings.

-*ahem.. excuse the terrible source code. it works though that's what matters right*
+*errr.. excuse the terrible & messy source code. it works though that's what matters right*